 A small, audible hum came from deep inside the ball and I felt it struggling to leap out of my hands.
 I let go and it jumped into the air, abruptly stopping and floating above my head just over two meters from the floor.
 It looked odd, floating there like a Las Vegas magic trick.
 I couldn’t contain my excitement anymore, I let a smile creep across my face.

 Lara let out a squeal of delight and turned to me.

-“OK, I need you to pack this up, it is getting shipped out of here first thing tomorrow morning.
-Let’s see which military has the biggest budget!”
+“This is great, now pack it up, it’s getting shipped out of here first thing tomorrow morning, I have a prototype aircraft waiting for it.
+Let’s find out which military has the biggest budget!”
 Lara said as she smirked at me, unable to contain her own delight.
-“Oh yeah, purge the files on the computer too.
+“Don’t forget to encrypt the files on the computer too.
 We don’t want this secret getting out, letting the whole world know what I’ve created here!”

 I could see the energy in her face as all her emotions became exaggerated.
 I had a strange feeling in the pit of my stomach.
 I wondered if I was about to suffer the same fate as so many that had come before me.
 Was Lara about to cast me out now that she had my invention.

 There were rumours of lawsuits from previous staff, some of whom had mysteriously disappeared.
 I remember Ron who was working in this lab until about a month ago.
 He was one of the biologists who I feared.